Tensor State Space-based Dynamic Multilayer Network Modeling: Related Work

-A few recent studies have extended multilayer latent space models (LSMs) to dynamic settings by integrating ideas from dynamic LSMs (as reviewed in Section \ref{sec:dynamic_review}). \cite{loyal2023eigenmodel} models the temporal evolution of shared latent features using a random walk process. \cite{durante2017bayesian} introduces both shared and layer-specific latent features, modeling their dynamics via Gaussian processes.
-Focusing specifically on community structure, \cite{rodriguez2022multilayered} assumes that each community, rather than each node, is associated with shared and layer-specific latent features that evolve independently over time through layer-wise Gaussian processes, while node-to-community memberships remain fixed.
+A few recent studies have extended multilayer latent space models (LSMs) to dynamic settings by integrating ideas from dynamic LSMs (as reviewed in Section \ref{sec:dynamic_review}). \cite{loyal2023eigenmodel} models the temporal evolution of shared latent factors using a random walk process. \cite{durante2017bayesian} introduces both shared and layer-specific latent factors, modeling their dynamics via Gaussian processes.
+Focusing specifically on community structure, \cite{rodriguez2022multilayered} assumes that each community, rather than each node, is associated with shared and layer-specific latent factors that evolve independently over time through layer-wise Gaussian processes, while node-to-community memberships remain fixed.
 However, these approaches have two key limitations.
-First, like earlier dynamic LSMs, they assume that interaction patterns among latent features are fixed over time, which limits their ability to model intra-layer dynamics.
-Second, they do not account for cross-layer dependencies, as layer-specific feature evolution is treated independently across layers, preventing them from capturing cross-layer interactions.
+First, like earlier dynamic LSMs, they assume that interaction patterns among latent factors are fixed over time, which limits their ability to model intra-layer dynamics.
+Second, they do not account for cross-layer dependencies, as layer-specific factor evolution is treated independently across layers, preventing them from capturing cross-layer interactions.

 In multilayer stochastic block models (SBMs), many studies assume that community structures are consistent across layers, while allowing edge connection probabilities between communities to vary by layer.
 For example, \cite{han2015consistent} proposes a multilayer SBM where edge probabilities depend on node community memberships and a layer-specific intercept.
 In contrast, \cite{stanley2016clustering} allows community structures to differ across layers by introducing a clustering step that groups layers into distinct strata, each modeled by a separate SBM. \cite{lei2023bias} extends spectral clustering to the multilayer SBM setting by summing squared adjacency matrices across layers and applying a bias adjustment.
 This approach enables the detection of shared community structures, even when individual layers lack sufficient signal on their own.